-ADHD and Autism Testing Typically Available Within 1 Month
+ADHD and Autism Testing Typically Available Within 1-2 Months

 The following are a few things to consider as you move forward with your assessment journey: the type of assessment and what that will entail, whether the potential benefits will be worthy of your time and energy, how to get started finding a provider or practice that will best serve you, and what you would like to get out of the process.